fairhive-labs/docs/whitepaper/roadmap.md

 Regular updates ensure that stakeholders are apprised of any adjustments or developments, reinforcing the community-driven and adaptive nature of PoLN.
 {% endhint %}

+While we aim to maintain transparency, only select details regarding the different phases will be shared herein, to maintain a balance between providing insight and not overwhelming with excessive information.

+This approach ensures that the community and other stakeholders have a clear, yet concise understanding of PoLN's planned trajectory.

 <details>

 <summary><span data-gb-custom-inline data-tag="emoji" data-code="1f535">🔵</span> <strong>Arturo Fuente</strong></summary>